patleeman/dotfiles/README.md

 ## local/

 For local use on each machine.
 Stick sensitive scripts or configurations in here.
+Files in this folder will be sourced on every load but won't be stored in git.

-# setup/
+## setup/

 For initial environment setup scripts